omotomiwa26/Ansible_Playbook/README.md

     - Purpose: A simplified version of `01-create-directory.yml`, focused purely on the existence of a directory.

-    - Tasks: Uses the `ansible.builtin.fil`e module with `state: directory`.
+    - Tasks: Uses the `ansible.builtin.file` module with `state: directory`.